readthesource/rts-wiki/README.md

 - Use a simple slide deck with 10 or fewer slides and minimal text description
 - Create and demo working code examples (we recommend prerecording these as animated gifs or video)
 - Plan out timing for slides & code transitions
-- Communicate with the RTS team so they know what they should ask an- Communicate with the RTS team so they know what they should ask an- Communicate with the RTS team so they know what they should ask an- Communicate with the RTS team so they know what they should ask an- Communicate with the RTS team so they know what they should ask an- Communicate with the RTS team so they know lems
-- find a quiet place to sit down when we record
+- Communicate with the RTS team so we can assist if you have questions
 - do not use the computer speakers to avoid feedback
 - Note that if you use earbuds that have a mic they can make scratch sounds if the mic touches something like a beard
-- Adjust your resolution to 1024 x 768 or higher
+- Adjust your resolution to 1024 x 768
 - use sans-serif fonts for on screen material that is readable and at least 28pt in size

 ### RTS Requirements